 The giant beaver (Castoroides ohioensis) was the largest rodent in North America during the ice age (Quaternary - the last 2 million years).
 How did it look?
 How large was it?
 How is it related to living beavers (Castor sp.)?
 These are just a few of the questions people ask when they first hear about the giant beaver.

 Unlike the woolly mammoth (Mammuthus primigenius), cave bear (Ursus spelaeus) and steppe bison (Bison priscus) whose images are so vividly recorded on the walls of European caves by Stone Age (Paleolithic) hunters, there is no record of the giant beaver's actual appearance.
 However, the great similarity between giant beaver and modern beaver skeletons leaves no doubt that the two animals were much alike in appearance and were adapted to similar surroundings.
 There was one remarkable difference - size!
-A skeleton displayed in Chicago's Field Museum is nearly 2.5 m long the size of a black bear (Ursus americanus).
-An animal of this size may have weighed as much as 200 kg compared to a 1 m-long modern beaver weighing about 30 kg.
+A skeleton displayed in Chicago's Field Museum is around 1.6 m.
+An animal of this size may have weighed as much as 100 kg compared to a 1 m-long modern beaver weighing about 30 kg.
 Modern beavers are, to put it simply, "distant cousins" of Castoroides.

 Other differences were in the teeth and tail of the giant beaver.
 Unlike modern beavers with their short smooth-surfaced cutting teeth (incisors), giant beavers had cutting teeth up to 15 cm long with prominently-ridged outer surfaces.
 Perhaps these strong enamel ridges would have acted as girders to support such long teeth.
 Although experts on ancient life (paleontologists) do not agree on the function of the cutting teeth, it seems that they could have acted as both wood cutters and gougers.
 Giant beaver cheek teeth also differ from those of modern beavers in their larger size and simpler enamel configuration.
 Molar teeth of Castoroides, like its relatives Dipoides and Procastoroides, typically have grinding surfaces with an s-shaped enamel pattern.